CausesBy Mayo Clinic Staff

-A genetic mutation causes PKU.
-The defective gene contains the instructions for making an enzyme needed to process the amino acid called phenylalanine.
-Amino acids are the building blocks for protein.
-In a person with PKU, this gene is defective, causing a complete or near-complete deficiency of the enzyme.
-Without the enzyme necessary to process phenylalanine, a dangerous buildup of this amino acid can develop when a person with PKU eats foods that are high in protein, such as milk, cheese, nuts or meats.
-This can eventually lead to serious health problems.
+A genetic mutation causes phenylketonuria.
+In a person with PKU, this defective gene causes a lack of or deficiency of the enzyme that's needed to process an amino acid called phenylalanine.
+A dangerous buildup of phenylalanine can develop when a person with PKU eats foods that are high in protein, such as milk, cheese, nuts or meat.

 For a child to inherit PKU, both the mother and father must have and pass on the defective gene.
 This pattern of inheritance is called autosomal recessive.
 It's possible for a parent to have the defective gene, but not have the disease.
 This is called being a carrier.
 If only one parent has the PKU gene, there's no risk of passing PKU to a child, but it is possible for the child to be a carrier.

 Most often, PKU is passed to children by two parents who are carriers of the disorder, but don't know it.

 Nov.
 26, 2014

 - Phenylketonuria.
 Genetics Home Reference. http://ghr.nlm.nih.gov/condition=phenylketonuria.
 Accessed Oct.
 12, 2014.

 - Greene CL, et al. National Institutes of Health (NIH) review of evidence in phenylalanine hydroxylase deficiency (phenylketonuria) and recommendations/guidelines for therapy from the American College of Medical Genetics (ACMG) and Genetics Metabolic Dietitians International (GMDI).
 Molecular Genetics and Metabolism.
 2014;112:85.